The prescription psoriasis relief you need, now online

 How much does psoriasis treatment cost?

-Consultation: A virtual medical consultation for psoriasis costs $15.00, which is lower than most doctor co-pays.
-Currently we don’t submit medical consultation claims to insurance companies, but you can use insurance for any resulting prescriptions at your pharmacy.
+Consultation: A virtual medical consultation for psoriasis costs $15, which is lower than most doctor copays.
+Currently, we don’t submit medical consultation claims to insurance companies.
+But you can use insurance for any resulting prescription at your pharmacy.

 Do you accept insurance?